SeisSol/SeisSol/Documentation/cookbook_overview.rst

 Overview
 ========

-This documentation is a collection of useful dynamic simulation examples to help users build models from the scratch with little efforts.
+This documentation is a collection of useful dynamic simulation examples to help users build models from scratch with little effort.
 Each example is demonstrated carefully with geometry building, parameter setup and result visualization.
 Users are suggested to repeat each example in order to get a comprehensive idea of how to set up dynamic simulation models with SeisSol.
-The updates of source software and news of SeisSol should be posted in SeisSol GitHub (https://github.com/SeisSol/SeisSol) or Readdocs (https://seissol.readthedocs.io/en/latest).

 SeisSol is a part of SCEC dynamic code validation project (Harris et al. 2018) (http://scecdata.usc.edu/cvws/).
 Here we show several SCEC benchmarks for beginners to quickly catch up with SeisSol workflow.
 Each benchmark example is composed of a short problem description, a section of *geometry, initial setups (stress, nucleation, friction, etc.)*, and *simulation results*.

+Please note that examples used here are only for demonstration purpose.
+For detailed benchmark tests please refer to SCEC benchmark center.

 +----------------+-------------------------+----------------+---------------------------------------------------------------------------------------------------------------------+
 | No.            | Fault type              | Difficulty     | Description                                                                                                         |